Yun-K/Scheduling-and-Combinatorial-Optimisation/readme.txt

 I am using the python for this assignment, so program.zip and source.zip are actually the same.

 I use jupyter notebook for all parts, so you can clearly observe the results by opening the jupyter notebook.
+For the part 1 and part 2, it can be found via p1p2/p1p2.ipynb.

 I have also transformed all *.ipynb to *.py files as well, so you can run my programms using the command line as well.
 Below are the steps and commands to run my programs: